Two-Plus-Two Engineering Program (2+2)

 - English Composition - 1 semester (4 cr)

-In addition to the requirements on the cumulative GPA, the GPA between the last two math classes taken must be at least 2.5.
+In addition to the requirements on the cumulative GPA, the GPA between the last two math classes at the calculus I level or higher must be at least 2.5.
 If NC State University courses are taken, the overall NC State University GPA must be at least 2.0.

 Engineering Courses at UNC Asheville

 The required sophomore-level engineering courses are available at UNC Asheville via distance education technology from NC State.
 Students enrolled in certain programs will need to attend summer school at NC State University between their sophomore and junior years in order to complete the engineering degree program in four years.

 NC State University's College of Engineering has an active co-op program, making it possible for Two-Plus-Two students to alternate on-the-job experience with classroom learning and graduate with a co-op certificate after 12 months of work in a structured situation.
 Students are not eligible for the co-op program until they are admissible to one of NC State University's engineering degree programs.

 How to Enter the 2+2 Engineering Program at UNC Asheville